 Effect of credit score: Your repeated attempts of securing a loan and your recurring failure to close the deal would reflect poorly on your credit score.
 In case you think there might be a change of plans in your home purchase, it would be the best to stay still.

-Rate change: Your reason for going with a pre-approved loan may be record high interest rates.
-It would be a mistake to assume that the current interest rates would stay valid till the validity period of the loan agreement.
+Rate change: It would be a mistake to assume that the current interest rates would stay valid till the validity period of the loan agreement.
 A pre-approved home loan may be valid for six months, but, the interest rates offered at the outset will change every month.

 Property assessment: Financial institutions have not yet assessed the loan-to-value ratio since there is no property to enable them to do once.
 Once you finalise the property, the job would be undertaken.
 It is only based on the worth of the property that you pre-approved loan amount will be disbursed.
 Even if you loan eligibility is Rs 50 lakh, the bank may refuse to offer you the full amount if it finds that the market value of the property is much less.